 Campbell Hausfeld VT6275 15 Amp 3.2-Horsepower 60-Gallon Oiled Vertical Compressor Review

-The Campbell Hausfeld (CH) VT6275 you see in the photo above has got to be THE best air compressor for impact wrench currently being sold on the market.
+The Campbell Hausfeld (CH) VT6275 you see in the photo above has got to be THE best air compressor for impact wrenches currently being sold on the market.
 If you have a lot of automotive projects to work on, perhaps you require a compressor to power up various air tools like heavy-duty air sanders, ratchets, pneumatic drills, and of course air impact wrenches, then this highly durable vertical compressor will provide the best bang for your buck.

 Sure, the price is pretty steep, but this is something that would probably last for a VERY LONG while if it’s appropriately taken care of.
 Really, I can’t see it go bust even after 5 years of usage, unless you damage it deliberately or do not maintain it at all.